hanhyeonkyu/express-typeorm/README.md

 1. clone repository
 2. run `npm i`
-3. edit `ormconfig.json` and change your database configuration (you can also change a database type, but don't forget to install specific database drivers)
 4. run `npm run start`
 5. open `http://localhost:3000/posts` and you'll empty array
 6. use curl, postman or other tools to send http requests to test your typeorm-based API